-This week (31st May – 6th June) marks Garden Wildlife Week, a week where we give special focus to the abundance of wildlife that can be found right in our own backyards!
-Our local wildlife ranging from birds, squirrels, hedgehogs, insects, and much more, play an important role in maintaining nature’s balance.
+We are very lucky to have an abundance of wildlife that can be found right in our own backyards!
+Our local wildlife ranging from birds, squirrels, hedgehogs, insects, and much more, all play an important role in maintaining nature’s balance.

-Unfortunately, many issues including habitat loss, climate change, and the use of pesticides, have led to the decline of certain species in the region This week we want to take a look at how we can lend a helping hand to our wildlife through mini ‘wildlife havens’ in our own gardens!
+Unfortunately, many issues including habitat loss, climate change, and the use of pesticides, have led to the decline of certain species in the region.
+This week, as part of Garden Wildlife Week [6th-12th June], we want to take a look at how we can lend a helping hand to our wildlife through mini ‘wildlife havens’ in our own gardens!
 Take a look at some of our tips below:

 Provide Shelter and Food for Birds